intelowlproject/IntelOwl/docs/source/Usage.md

 * CIRCLPassiveDNS: scan an observable against the CIRCL Passive DNS DB
 * CIRCLPassiveSSL: scan an observable against the CIRCL Passive SSL DB
 * MaxMindGeoIP: extract GeoIP info for an observable
-* AbuseIPDB: scan an IP against the AbuseIPDB
+* AbuseIPDB: check if an ip was reported on AbuseIPDB
 * Fortiguard: scan an observable with the Fortiguard URL Analyzer
 * TorProject: check if an IP is a Tor Exit Node
 * MISP: scan an observable on a MISP instance
 * MISPFIRST: scan an observable on the FIRST MISP instance
 * DNSDB: scan an observable against the Passive DNS Farsight Database
+* Shodan_Search: scan an IP against Shodan Search API
-* Shodan: scan an IP against Shodan API
+* Shodan_Honeyscore: scan an IP against Shodan Honeyscore API
 * HoneyDB_Scan_Twitter: scan an IP against HoneyDB.io's Twitter Threat Feed
-* HoneyDB_Get: IP lookup service
+* HoneyDB_Get: HoneyDB IP lookup service
 * Hunter: Scans a domain name and returns set of data about the organisation, the email address found and additional information about the people owning those email addresses.
 * Censys_Search: scan an IP address against Censys View API
 * MalwareBazaar_Get_Observable: Check if a particular malware hash is known to MalwareBazaar
-* ONYPHE: search an observable in the ONYPHE
+* ONYPHE: search an observable in ONYPHE
 * Threatminer_PDNS: retrieve PDNS data from Threatminer API
 * Threatminer_Reports_Tagging: retrieve reports from Threatminer API
 * Threatminer_Subdomains: retrieve subdomains from Threatminer API